Visiting a National Park? Try a National Wildlife Refuge, Too

 Tip from Eskelin: “Many Alaskan animals are crepuscular, meaning they are most active just before dawn and after twilight.
 That doesn't mean much when there are 19 hours of daylight, as there are here in June.
 So, simply, it’s best to look for wildlife early in the morning before breakfast or late at night after dinner.”

 Pea Island National Wildlife Refuge is next door to Cape Hatteras National Seashore on the Outer Banks of North Carolina.
 Alligator River National Wildlife Refuge is nearby.
+Both refuges offer a range of wildlife-oriented recreational opportunities, from paddling and walking to fishing and hunting.

-The Coastal North Carolina Gateway National Wildlife Refuges Visitor Center in Manteo on Roanoke Island is great place to learn all about these two refuges and seven others not far away.
+The Coastal North Carolina Gateway National Wildlife Refuges Visitor Center in Manteo on Roanoke Island is great place to learn about these two refuges and seven others not far away.

 Happy vacationing!